wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

 = 1.2.0 =
+* Release date: 2011-04-28
+* Tested in Safari 5/OS X, Firefox 3/OS X, IE 8/WinXP
-* Not strictly backwards compatible with previous versions, as the following defaults have changed to match the out-of-the-box behavior of MooTools Slideshow2: controller=true, delay=2000, duration=1000, thumbnails=true
+* Not strictly backwards compatible with previous versions, as the following defaults have changed to match the out-of-the-box behavior of MooTools Slideshow2: captions=true, controller=true, delay=2000, duration=1000, thumbnails=true
 * New documentation: see [Internal Examples](http://www.jasonhendriks.com/programmer/blip-slideshow/blip-slideshow-examples/) and [External Examples](http://www.jasonhendriks.com/programmer/blip-slideshow/blip-slideshow-external-examples/) and [Styling](http://www.jasonhendriks.com/programmer/blip-slideshow/styling-blip-slideshow/)
 * New Slideshow types: flash, fold, kenburns and push - see the new type option
 * New option color - controls the colour of the flash show